video-dev/hls.js/README.md

 # compatibility
- mse-hls is compatible with browsers supporting MSE with 'video/MP4' inputs. as of today, supported on:
+ hls.js is compatible with browsers supporting MSE with 'video/MP4' inputs. as of today, supported on:

  * Chrome for Desktop 34+